IBM/BluePic/Docs/CloudFunctions.md

 * `bluepic/weather` - request weather data for location
 * `bluepic/visualRecognition` - request Visual Recognition tagging for image
 * `bluepic/cloudantWrite` - save data back to Cloudant
-* `bluepic/kituraRequestAuth` - request auth crednetials for Kitura from App ID
+* `bluepic/kituraRequestAuth` - request auth credentials for Kitura from App ID
 * `bluepic/kituraCallback` - make request back to Kitura server to invoke push notification service

 # Debugging/Monitoring

 For general Cloud Functions details, be sure to review the complete [Cloud Functions documentation](https://new-console.ng.bluemix.net/docs/openwhisk/index.html)

-You can monitor Cloud Functions activity using the [IBM Bluemix Cloud Functions Dashboard](https://new-console.ng.bluemix.net/openwhisk/dashboard), or by using the commdand line `bx wsk activation poll` command.
+You can monitor Cloud Functions activity using the [IBM Cloud Cloud Functions Dashboard](https://new-console.ng.bluemix.net/openwhisk/dashboard), or by using the command line `bx wsk activation poll` command.
 The dashboard provides a visual experience where you can drill into details for each request.
 The CLI command provides you with a sequential output stream.

 There are two very important things to know when developing Cloud Functions actions:
 * Swift compiler error messages are in both the `bx wsk activation poll` output, and also in the stderr result of the `bx wsk action invoke` command.
 Pay attention to both.